Cray-HPE/docs-csm/upgrade/1.2/Stage_3.md

 1. Obtain import_branch of new release from the cray-product-catalog Kubernetes ConfigMap

-   In the below example the import branch is `cray/csm/1.9.21`
+   In the following example, the import branch is `cray/csm/1.9.21`.

    ```bash
    ncn-m002# kubectl -n services get cm cray-product-catalog -o json | jq -r '.data.csm'